willguv/government-service-design-manual/Tools and services/blogsoftware.md

 ##Allowing comments or not
 As a Government blog, it's good form to allow comments wherever possible.
 Comments provide useful feedback, could provide ideas for future blog posts and inform your team's thinking.

+It's possible you'll receive no comments.
+If this happens, read other blogs in your sector and see if what you're posting is likely to appeal to others.
+Don't fret too much though.
+There's so many blogs out there that many quality sites don't ever get comments.

+As your site is part of the UK Government network, you may receive complaints from the public about your service or others.
+It's always best to respond in a constructive and positive manner, and not post anything to inflame matters.
+If in doubt, contact your web team or us.

 Beware of [trolls](http://en.wikipedia.org/wiki/Troll_(Internet)) looking to disrupt normal discussions.
 Here's a [few tips on dealing with them](http://www.guardian.co.uk/media/2012/jun/12/how-to-deal-with-trolls) courtesy of the Guardian.